4th of July Maternity Photoshoot Ideas with Colored Smoke Bombs

 4. The Partner Shot

-The Setup: Partner stands behind the expecting mother, arms wrapped around her from behind, both sets of hands on the bump.
+The Setup: Partner stands behind the expecting mother, arms wrapped around her, both sets of hands on the bump.
 Smoke rises on both sides.

-The Pose: Both facing camera or both in profile.
-Partner's face nuzzled into her neck or resting on her shoulder.
+The Pose: Both facing the camera or both in profile, the partner's face nuzzled into her neck or resting on her shoulder.

 Settings: f/2.8, 1/500s, ISO 200.